So you're buying a new computer for Architecture School

 The laptop GPU naming trap.
 Nvidia uses the same model names — RTX 4070, RTX 4080 — for both desktop and laptop GPUs, but they are not the same chip.
 A laptop RTX 4070 running at 60 W will perform closer to a desktop RTX 3060 than a desktop RTX 4070.
 Always check the wattage (TDP) of the GPU in the specific laptop you’re looking at — the same model name at 60 W versus 140 W is a completely different machine.
 Retailers rarely make this easy to find; look for it in the detailed spec sheet or a third-party review.

 Storage: 1 TB SSD minimum.
 512 GB fills up faster than you’d think once you’ve got a few big Revit models and a Twinmotion project or two.
+Again, this can be upgraded but means pulling your laptop apart and having a second machine to re-install windows.

 Screen: aim for a 15 or 16-inch display with decent colour accuracy.
 You’ll be staring at it for thousands of hours.
 A bad screen is a tax on every piece of work you’ll ever do.
+External monitors look for things that say IPS or that kind of specification.
+The more accurate a screen you can get the better it will be for matching how you print!

 Brands I’d look at: Lenovo Legion and ThinkPad P-series, ASUS ProArt, Dell XPS, HP ZBook.
 The gaming laptops from those same brands are often better value than the “creator” versions despite having the same internals — the “creator” label tends to add a price premium for a nicer lid.
 Check for student discounts at the manufacturer’s education store before buying anywhere else; Lenovo, Dell, and HP all offer 10–20% off for students.